Fouga CM.170 Magister: El Salvador

 Nine former Israeli and three French Magisters were acquired by the Salvadoran Air Force and used as both trainers and ground attack aircraft in the Salvadoran Civil War using bombs and nose-mounted 7.62mm machine guns.
 They cooperated with Ouragans and A-37Bs.
 None is recorded as being lost to enemy fire, but only five were in operational condition by the end of the war.

 Finland

 In 1958–1959, Finland purchased 18 Magisters from France.
 At the same time it also obtained a manufacturing license.
-The Finnish aircraft manufacturer Valmet later built 62 Magisters between 1958–67.
+The Finnish aircraft manufacturer Valmet later built 62 Magisters between 1958 and 1967.
 Finland assigned a secondary attack role in the event of war, as the number of attack planes was limited by peace agreement with the Soviet Union.

 The French built aircraft carried the designations FM-1...-18 and the Finnish built FM-21...-82.
-The aircraft served as a jet trainer in the Finnish Air Force between 1958–1988 until superseded by BAe Hawks.
+The aircraft served as a jet trainer in the Finnish Air Force between 1958 and 1988 until superseded by BAe Hawks.
 A total of 21 Magisters were destroyed in accidents, six with fatal outcome.
 The usual Finnish Air Force nickname for the aircraft was Kukkopilli (Ocarina) because of the unique sound of the Turbomeca Marboré turbojet.